microsoft/dstoolkit-data-rafting-kit/README.md

 - All dependency management is with [Poetry](https://python-poetry.org/).
 Make sure you have Poetry setup on your system.
 - Run `poetry install`, followed by `poetry build` to produce a `.whl` file.
 - Upload to your Spark cluster and get building!
+- A [DevContainer](https://containers.dev/) is provided for easy local development.

 ## Runtime Dependencies